 I do not use any cookies or gather any private information from visitors.

-I am not looking to make a profit from this site but it does cost me money for hosting etc. hence the adverts at the top of most pages.
+I am not looking to make a profit from this site but it does cost me money for hosting etc. hence the adverts on most pages.
 I will never have any pop up adverts and hopefully the ones I have will be fairly unobtrusive.
 If you would like to help support this site the you can click on a sponsor’s link.

 Toymaker has existed since June 28th 2004